section-engineering-education/engineering-education/content/articles/getting-started-with-a-lexical-analyzer/index.md

 Let us get into the article now:

 ### What is Lexical analysis?
 Lexical analysis is the first phase of the compiler, also known as a scanner.
-Lexical analysis is the process of converting high-level source code into a series of tokens that the compiler can easily recognize.
+It is the process of converting a high-level source code into a series of tokens that the compiler can easily recognize.

 These tokens are then passed through a series of steps to check if they are in the correct format.
 These steps include checking its syntax and semantics.
 As a result, the input to lexical analyzers is a programmer's high-level language source code.

 It then splits it into smaller chunks that can be quickly and easily analyzed and worked on.

 > **NOTE**: Lexical analyzers do not change code or check for errors.